anhnguyendepocen/StatisticalDataAnalysis1/Syllabus/SyllabusS2019.md

 The [Course Schedule](../Schedule/ScheduleS2019.html) and AsULearn contain additional information.
 Grades will be kept on [AsULearn](https://asulearn.appstate.edu/).
 You should monitor your grades throughout the term to make sure they are complete and accurate.
 Feel free to inquire about your grades at any time.

+**Inclement Weather**

+All due dates will remain in effect even if the university cancels classes or closes for inclement weather.
+You should check AsULearn for alternate assignments.
+Completion of the assignment will serve as your attendance for that class period.
+Course accommodations for power outages and other weather-related issues will be made as circumstances require, at the discretion of the instructor.

+**Required Textbooks**

+* Chihara, L. and Hesterberg, T. (2011). _Mathematical Statistics with Resampling and R, 2nd Edition_. (rental)
+* Ismay, C. and Kim, A.Y.
+(2018). [_Modern Dive: An Introduction to Statistical and Data Sciences via R_](https://moderndive.com/index.html). (digital)

 **Computers and Software**

 This course will use the RStudio server  (https://mathr.math.appstate.edu/) that has the programs listed below (and more) installed.
 Note that all technology used in the class is either open source (free) or will be accessible to students enrolled in the course for no cost.